Liver, Pancreatic and Bile Duct Cancers

 How are liver cancers, pancreatic cancers and bile duct cancers diagnosed?

-After collecting enough information about the patient and the condition, each complex patient is presented in our multidisciplinary tumor board.
-The presentation is done in front of a large group of providers all specializing in the treatment of gastro-intestinal /hepato-pancreatico-biliary malignancies.
-Our well trained providers participating in these conferences include, medical oncologists, radiation oncologists, surgical oncologists, dietitian, radiologist, pathologist, interventional radiologist, genetic counselor, and a gastrointestinal nursing navigator.
+We may have the option of presenting your case in front of a multidisciplinary tumor board.
+That means a large panel of expert clinicians, will review your specific situation to recommend the most appropriate course of treatment.
+Our well trained participants in these conferences include medical oncologists, radiation oncologists, surgical oncologists, dietitian, radiologist, pathologist, interventional radiologist, genetic counselor, and a gastrointestinal nursing navigator.

 Conditions We Treat